lburais/MyBleTrainer/README.md

 ## Work in progress
 Testing ... testing ... testing...
-* connect and manage ANT HR and speed cadence sensors
 * connect and manage BLE HR and speed cadence sensors
 * dynamicaly set simulation parameters (mass, ...)
 * more ...